ietf-wg-dnsop/wg-materials/dnsop-ietf107/dnsop-ietf107-agenda.md

 ### Mic Line Queue

 The Mic Line will use the WebEx chat channel.
 To get in the queue type q+ to leave type q-.
-Please don’t type questions or other things into the WebEx chat channel as that will make managing the queue very hard for the chairs.
+Please don't type questions or other things into the WebEx chat channel as that will make managing the queue very hard for the chairs.
 Please use the Jabber channel for side conversations.

-When you connect into WebEx you should start off as auto-muted so you’ll need to unmute yourself to speak when called.
+When you connect into WebEx you should start off as auto-muted so you'll need to unmute yourself to speak when called.

 ### Helpful Info & Prep

-The IETF has prepared a couple of documents to help get everyone ready, including a reminder that you need to register for IETF107 as a remote participant to join remotely.
+The IETF has prepared a couple of documents to help get everyone ready.

   <https://www.ietf.org/how/meetings/107/session-participant-guide/>